iqbalabd/iqbalabd.github.io/content/pages/profile-en.md

 ## Professional Summary

 Technology entrepreneur and software engineer with over two decades of experience building businesses and communities in the Python ecosystem.
-Currently founder and CEO of LaLoka Labs LLC and Founding Board Chair of Python Asia Organization MTÜ.
-Former founder of Xoxzo Inc., a telephony API platform successfully acquired by Accrete Inc. in 2021.
+Currently founder and CEO of Kafkai Giken, Inc., Mirakuru Europa OÜ and Founding Board Chair of Python Asia Organization MTÜ.
+Founder of Xoxzo Inc., a telephony API platform successfully acquired by Accrete Inc. in 2021.

 Active community leader and advocate for diversity in technology, with extensive experience organizing international Python conferences and serving on the Python Software Foundation Board of Directors.
 Based in Tokyo, Japan, with a global perspective shaped by work across Asia-Pacific, North America, and European tech communities.